maheraj/Java/oop/readme.md

 # OOP JAVA

 ## Checked vs Unchecked Exceptions in Java
-* Unchecked Exception: are not checked at compile time - Under Error and RuntimeException are unchecked.
+* Unchecked Exception: are not checked at compile time - Error and RuntimeException, and their subclasses are unchecked.
 Ex: IOException
 * Checked Exception: checked at compile time.
-All exceptions under Throwable except Error and RuntimeExceptions.
+All exceptions under Throwable except Error and RuntimeExceptions and their subclasses.
 Ex: ArithmeticException

 ## Class
 * Modifiers